iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/Xenon/[#006] About Xenon and this iM account..md

 All past glory.
 I'm too old for this now haha

 **Bit_Inex**<br>
-Xenon doesn't seem to like talking about the ex-band QwQ
+Xenon doesn't seem to like talking about the ex\-band QwQ

 **Xenon**<br>
 Don't actively avoid it, just felt like it was too long ago.